 Once my fresh herbs and veggies cook down and become a bit soft, I add the drained canned salmon and quickly sauté everything together.

-Adding a bit of lime juice brings some freshness to the dish.
+Add a bit of lime juice.
 Sometimes I also add some lime zest along with the lime juice.
-Give it a try if you like.
-It really makes a difference in the flavor of the dish.
+Give it a try because it really makes a difference in the flavor of the dish.

 Finishing Up the Sautéed Salmon

-Once all the ingredients have been added to the wok, I continue to sauté the salmon on high heat, stirring often to ensure even cooking.
-This dish is simple but packed with flavor and is an all time favorite of mine.
-It is also naturally Whole30 friendly, which is a win win for me!
+Once all the ingredients have been added to the wok, continue to sauté the salmon on high heat, stirring often to ensure even cooking.
+This dish is simple but packed with flavor and is an all-time favorite of mine.
+It is also naturally Whole30 friendly, which is a win-win for me!

 Sautéed Canned Salmon